contiki-ng/contiki-ng/examples/rpl-border-router/native/README.md

-This code connects a 802.15.4 radio over TTY with the full uIPv6 stack of Contiki including 6LoWPAN and 802.15.4 framing / parsing.
+This code connects a 802.15.4 radio over TTY with the full uIPv6 stack of Contiki-NG including 6LoWPAN and 802.15.4 framing / parsing.
 The native border router also acts as a RPL Root and handles the routing and maintains the RPL network.
 Finally the native border router connects the full 6LoWPAN/RPL network to the host (linux/os-x) network stack making it possible for